How Much Is Walmart Worth?

 Walmart’s History and Investors

 America counts the Waltons as one of its richest families.
-The family’s patriarch, Sam Walton, opened the first Walmart in 1962, in Rogers, Ark.
+The family’s patriarch, Sam Walton, opened the first Walmart in 1962, in Rogers, Arkansas.
 Despite humble beginnings, his entrepreneurial spirit has had a lasting impact on American consumerism.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
-Income value is established by taking the average of the revenue from the last three full fiscal years, 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
+Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.